microsoft/MixedReality-SceneUnderstanding-Samples/README.md

 # Additional Notes
 This sample relies on NuGetForUnity package (https://github.com/GlitchEnzo/NuGetForUnity) to bring NuGet support inside Unity.
 When you first launch the sample in Unity, NuGetForUnity will restore the Microsoft.MixedReality.SceneUnderstanding NuGet package and place the contents under Assets\Packages.

+Note that when running on your Hololens all the interactive commands are voice commands, you are require to speak to interact with the scene when running on Hololens.

+Say 'Scene Objects Wireframe' , 'Load NavMesh' , 'Toggle Auto Refresh' etc.